Speedymcfly/The-Super-Mario-Bros-Movie-Demastered/README.md

 4. Extract and run
 5. Enjoy!

-Don't fret abut the 7z either just wait and play!
+Don't worry about the 7z either, since it will load and install files in the game just wait and play!
 Additionally, if you already own the game and don't want to redownload the entire game, download the PBEX file and replace it with the previous file.

 # FAQ